Motivation for our research

 A fibronectin mimetic motif improves integrin mediated cell biding to recombinant spider silk matrices.

-Jansson R, Courtin CM, Sandgren M c, Hedhammar M
+Jansson R, Courtin CM, Sandgren M, Hedhammar M

 Rational Design of Spider Silk Materials Genetically Fused with an Enzyme